 If you’re looking for love, there’s a saying that liquor is quicker.
 I don’t know about all that, but Sevierville has an outstanding wine and spirit scene.
 I explored the Rocky Top Wine Trail, which is a collaboration of five local wineries offering over 75 unique, high-quality wines.
 I got my passports stamped by three locations, which earned a free souvenir wine glass to take home each.

-My favorites were the Southern Bees Knees (a simple cocktail made with in-house Yenoh Honey Spirit, honey simple syrup, soda water, and a bit of lime) and a Tennessee Mule Kick (a mule made with an in-house agave spirit named Tennekeela).
+I also learned how to make two classic southern cocktails while in Sevierville, the Southern Bees Knees (a simple cocktail made with in-house Yenoh Honey Spirit, honey simple syrup, soda water, and a bit of lime) and a Tennessee Mule Kick (a mule made with an agave spirit named Tennekeela).
 They were so good, but knew I had to go easy or I would be sorry in the morning!

 Enjoy Some Appalachian Appreciation

 No trip to Sevierville is complete without exploring the town’s cultural past.
 Tennessee was the original frontier in America, where settlers tamed the Appalachian Mountains.
 It’s at the crossroads of the South and Midwest, creating a harmonious blend of tastes and cultures.
 At one time, eastern Tennessee, including Sevierville, claimed the status of the Independent State of Franklin.
 Even though the State of Franklin was never officially recognized, that pioneer spirit lives on today.